 Belt tension is important for the 4003 chipper to operate properly.
 If the belt tension is too loose, the belt may slip causing excessive belt wear, and if the belt is too tight, rotor RPM, may not reach the correct speed.
-The correct belt for the 4003 chipper is an B51 belt.
-Gates

-"Predator" BP51 belts are the correct OEM supplied belt, which offers the best life and performance.
+The correct belt for the 4003 chipper is specified on the information plate on the chipper.
+Gates "Predator" belts are the correct OEM supplied belt, which offers the best life and performance.
 The belts on the 4003 are a wear item.
-If needed other Kevlar B51 belts can be used however different manufacturers belts may be slightly larger / thinner, and belt tension will need to be set accordingly.
+If needed other Kevlar belts can be used however different manufacturers belts may be slightly larger / thinner, and belt tension will need to be set accordingly.